New Series: Tools to Manage the Grant Writing Process

-I think what separates a good grant writer from a great grant writer is his or her ability to manage The Process.
+What separates a good grant writer from a great grant writer?
+I believe it is his or her ability to manage The Process.

 Managing the grant writing process well makes it more enjoyable, reduces stress, and ultimately leads to a better final product.
 There are at least three keys to managing the process well: